-Funding for child care in the District has been falling since FY 2007.
-The decline totals \$27 million, or 24 percent, after adjusting for inflation.
+Looking over a longer period, funding for child care in the District has been falling since FY 2007.
+The decline totals \$23 million, or 21 percent, after adjusting for inflation.

-The impact of these reductions is not clear.
-According information provided by the Office of the State Superintendent of Education, the number of children served in the city's child care programs - which include a child care voucher program, the DC Public School
+The full impact of these reductions is not clear.
+According information provided by the Office of the State Superintendent of Education, the number of children served in the city's child care programs - which include a child care voucher program, the DC Public School After School for All program, and other smaller programs - fell from 22,400 in 2007 to 20,000 in 2009.
+The FY 2011 budget and OSSE performance documents do not provide similar information for 2010 or 2011.